Onision

+His activity both online and offline has attracted controversy and criticism from online media outlets and viewers alike, leading to event and platform bans, as well as the demonetization of his content on YouTube.
+Jackson has also been the subject of various allegations of abuse, sexual grooming of minors, and rape.

 Early life

 Jackson was born Gregory James Daniel on November 11, 1985, in Auburn, Washington.
-Jackson has told fans that his mother raised him and his older sisters in a rural environment and that they were Seventh-day Adventists.
-Additionally, in his 2014 self-published Facts About Onision (Story Time) video, Jackson states that his mother "filed for divorce once it was made clear that his father was a child predator".
+Jackson has stated in videos that his mother raised him and his older sisters in a rural environment and that they were Seventh-day Adventists.
+In a 2014 self-published video titled "Facts About Onision (Story Time)", Jackson stated that his mother "filed for divorce once it was made clear that his father was a child predator".
 During his teenage years, Jackson composed music and worked on web and graphic design.
-Jackson started his first online forum in 2004, using the same "Onision" alias he would employ in his YouTube career.
-In a similar way to how he would later critique young women on their appearance, Jackson would rate different races and skin colors on their attractiveness.

 Jackson served in the United States Air Force in 2005, and received a general discharge under honorable conditions in 2008.

 Online career

-Video content
+YouTube content

-Jackson began filming comedy sketches of himself in 2004, under the alias "Mr. Odd."

-Jackson created his YouTube channel in 2006 but did not upload any content until October 2007.
+Jackson created his first YouTube channel on January 29, 2006 and started uploading content that same year.
+However, the earliest publicly available video on his channel is "I'm So Emo (Song)", uploaded on April 28, 2008.
 His earliest clips featured a character named Chibi, whom fans interpreted as a parody of Fred Figglehorn.
-In 2019, Insider wrote that Jackson was "best known for his objectifying content and controversial reputation", and detailed that "he rates pictures that women submit to him, gives his opinions on their bodies, and comments on other YouTubers".

 In 2009, Jackson uploaded "Banana Song (I'm a Banana)", which went viral.
 The video featured Jackson "jumping around screaming in a banana suit", as well as his first wife, Skye Tantaga.
 "Banana Song" was featured on the Comedy Central series Tosh.0 as the "Viewer Video of the Week" in 2010.
+Jackson also maintained a secondary channel named "OnisionSpeaks".

 In 2011, Jackson posted a number of clips with his then-girlfriend, Canadian singer Shiloh Hoganson.
-The clips were scripted but presented in a manner many fans interpreted as unscripted.
 In some of them, however, Hoganson is seen apparently experiencing transient amnesia; Adrienne Jourgensen, an ex-girlfriend of Jackson's, published a letter stating that Jackson believed Hoganson was lying about her memory loss.
-Jackson and Hoganson later stated that she was pregnant but suffered a miscarriage.
-In 2019, a video featuring Hoganson resurfaced online; in it, Jackson is heard telling her, "You know this video is never going to be online, right?
-No one will ever know how much I abuse you", before throwing candy corn at her and laughing as Hoganson cried.
+Jackson and Hoganson later stated that she was pregnant with Jackson's child but suffered a miscarriage.
+On August 11, 2019, a 2011 video featuring Hoganson resurfaced online.
+In it, Jackson is heard telling her, "You know this video is never going to be online, right?
+No one will ever know how much I abuse you", before throwing candy corn at her and laughing as she cried.
+Hoganson also states in the video that Jackson lacerated her ear with scissors while she was sleeping.

+In 2019, Insider wrote that Jackson was "best known for his objectifying content and controversial reputation", and detailed that "he rates pictures that women submit to him, gives his opinions on their bodies, and comments on other YouTubers".
+Many of the submissions that Jackson accepted and featured in his videos were of girls under the age of eighteen.
+Jackson was also noted by Business Insider to make jokes about eating disorders in his videos.